isabella232/Istio101-1/README.md

 Apply the rule:

-`istioctl create -f ./configs/istio/routing-2.yaml `
+`istioctl replace -f ./configs/istio/routing-2.yaml `

 And refresh the page: